sinclairzx81/typebox/readme.md

                                              // }
 ```

-The `Type.Box(...)` function can be used to create a definition container for a set of related types.
-This can be used to group related types, typically under a `URI` or common `namespace` name.
+The `Type.Box(...)` function provides a way to group related types under a common namespace.
 The following groups a set of math types under the namespace `Math3D`.

 ```typescript
 const Math3D = Type.Box({                     //  const Math3D = {